 The next feature to look for is performance.
 Performance is not just volume (gallons per hour) but also electrical efficiency.
 Gallons per watt-hour is a performance criterion that some sump pump manufacturers are starting to use.
 The highest performance pumps will pump over six gallons per watt-hour, meaning that not only will it outperform (in GPH) your old sump pump but will use less electricity to do it.

 As noted above “When it comes to protecting your home from water, two is always better than one”.
 Battery backup pumps provide protection against flooding when your power goes out.
 During the worst of the spring storms, power is often lost, shutting down your old sump pump system.
 In these cases, a battery backup sump pump will automatically turn on and provide flood protection for your basement until power is restored.
 For those of us that have experienced basement flooding a battery backup is not a luxury but an absolute necessity.

-Sealed sump pits stop moisture and soil gases from entering the living space which can degrade the air quality in your home.
-New efficient designs are available to be combined with highly efficient sump pumps creating a high performance sealed water management system.
-When combined with a sealed interior drainage system your home’s indoor air quality can increase while moving water to the ECP sealed sump pit.
-The sump pump is triggered by a switch to turn on and pump the water outside, a freeze guard can be installed to prevent freezing of the discharge line.
-ECP freeze guards are simple devices that mount outside your home and allow water a place to go if the buried line becomes frozen or blocked.
+Sealed sump pits stop moisture and soil gasses from entering the living space, which can degrade the air quality in your home.
+New efficient designs are available to be combined with highly efficient sump pumps, creating a high-performance sealed water management system.
+When combined with a sealed interior drainage system, your home’s indoor air quality can increase while moving water to the sealed sump pit.
+The sump pump is triggered by a switch to turn on and pump the water outside.
+A freeze guard can be installed to prevent freezing of the discharge line.
+Freeze guards are simple devices that mount outside your home and allow water a place to go if the buried line becomes frozen or blocked.